Designer, Author, Educator

 Architect & Designer, Researcher at Modern Meadow

-Through the lens of biology, material technology and computation, Annellie Koller seeks to develop a new language of design.
-She is currently senior design researcher at the biotech startup, Modern Meadow, the first company to attempt to grow sustainable animal-based materials in a lab.
-She is also senior event organizer of the Biofabricate conference that showcases the world of grown materials and design.
-She further holds a part-time lecturing post at the Parsons School of Design and is an artist-in-residence at Eyebeam and the community lab Genspace.
-She holds an M.Arch degree from the University of Pretoria, South Africa and an MFA in Design and Technology from Parsons, New York.
+Through the lens of biology, technology, and human ecology, Annelie Koller seeks to develop a new language of design for a better future.
+She is currently an experience design lead at the biotech startup, Modern Meadow, the first company to grow sustainable collagen-based materials in a lab.
+She is a founding member of the New York-based Lady Tech Guild that aims to empower women in the emerging manufacturing industry.
+She also co-produces the Biofabricate summit that showcases the current world of biologically grown materials for consumer applications.
+She holds a part-time lecturing post at the Parsons School of Design and is a past resident of the art and technology foundation, Eyebeam.
+She graduated with an M.Arch degree from the University of Pretoria, South Africa and an MFA in Design and Technology from Parsons, New York.

 Design Evangelist for Education at Shapeways